 Excellent Source Of Plant-Based Protein

-Protein is an essential nutrient needed by our bodies to build muscle and tissue.
-Beans and lentils are considered complete sources of protein because they contain all of the essential amino acids needed by humans.
-This is the crucial distinction between incomplete protein sources such as grains and vegetables and complete sources of nutrition.
-Beans and lentils also provide a high concentration of fiber, folic acid , magnesium, iron, potassium and B vitamins (13).
+Protein is an essential nutrient needed by our bodies to build muscle and other tissues.
+When paired with whole grains, beans and lentils can provide complete protein, meaning that these mixed dishes will contain all of the essential amino acids needed by humans.
+In addition to plant-based protein, beans and lentils also provide a high concentration of fiber, folic acid, magnesium, iron, potassium and B vitamins (13).

 BetterMe app will kick you out of the mental funk, shake off your extra weight, rid you off your energy-zapping habits, and help you sculpt the body of your dreams.
 Intrigued?
 Hurry up and change your life for the better!